Lincoln In Trump Hat Flusters Chelsea Clinton: Tweet Asks If It’s Photoshopped [Opinion]

 — THE DEPLORABLE TRUTH (@truth_told_now) March 24, 2017

 Chelsea is a Clinton through and through.
 She doesn’t seem to have the social graces and charisma needed for politics, much like her mother.
 Her father, on the other hand, has enough for the entire family.
-Bill Clinton charmed the country a few decades back as the president and he’s still mesmerizing the masses today.
+Bill Clinton charmed the country a few decades back as the president and is still mesmerizing the masses today.

 [Featured Image by Paul Sancya/AP Images]